 - published peer-reviewed or invited reviews of books and media that address research;

-- awards and recognition for research from regional, state, or local professional societies.
+- awards and recognitions for research from regional, state, or local professional societies.

 3.3.
 Creative Artistry and Literature:

 Creative artistry and literature involves the creation, production, interpretation, and evaluation of cultural artifacts that generate new insights and interpretations with the potential to inspire and advance the quality of life in society.
 Evidence of creative artistry and literature should be relevant to faculty area of expertise and may include: